 Place the ICs in their respective sockets.
 You may need to bend their leads inward a bit for them to sit nicely.
-Make sure to align the notches on the bodies of the ICs with those on the sockets and PCB silk-screen.
+The ICs will have a notch or circle to indicate pin 1.
+Align the notch or circle with the notch on the PCB and sockets.

 Front Panel Hardware

 Sort Bag 8

 Press the LED lenses through the holes in the front panel, press the caps onto the switches, and fasten washers and nuts over the pots.

 Turn all of the pot shafts to the 12 o'clock position (10 detents from full CW or CCW).
 Now place the knob over the shaft so that the white indicator line points to the middle of the top position.
 Then fasten the knob with the included hex wrench; note that there are two set screws per knob.